 On the earnest request of Gautam Rishi, River Godavari, and the other Gods, Shiva resided here in the name of Trimbakeshwar.

-What are the Trimbakeshwar Temple timings?
+What are the Trimbakeshwar Jyotirlinga timings?

 The temple timings of Trimbakeshwar are from 5:30 am to 9 pm.

 Winter Season: The months of October to March covers the winters in Trimbakeshwar.
 It is recommended to visit during these months as the weather remain comparatively pleasant.
 However, Trimbakeshwar faces extremity in all climatic seasons.
 The temperature remains between 7-degrees to 34-degrees centigrade.

-How to reach Trimbakeshwar Temple?
+How to reach Trimbakeshwar Jyotirlinga?

 - Air: There is no direct flight route to Trimbakeshwar.
 The nearest flight route is at Mumbai, which is 200kms away from Trimbakeshwar.